lokesh8772/Geo_obsidian_vault/Governance/Foreigners and Immigration act 2025.md

 1. anybody entering india must register with officer at arrival
 2. illegal entry -> 5 lac fine or detention of 5 yrs or both
 3. compulsory for immigration agents, hotels, universities to report all foreigner admissions or business
-4. Central Immigration board -> authority responsible for visas, entries, transit, stay and movement
+4. Bureau of Immigration -> authority responsible for visas, entries, transit, stay and movement
 5. arrest powers to police personnel in rank higher than Head Constable without warrent.
 6. civil authorities may refuse or close entry to certain places
 7.